svtk/kotlin-swift-interopedia/docs/generics/Generic classes.md

 }
 ```

-[You can't make generic over primitive types](https://stackoverflow.com/questions/51196984/objective-c-generic-containing-a-scalar/51197180#51197180).
+[You can't make generics over primitive types](https://stackoverflow.com/questions/51196984/objective-c-generic-containing-a-scalar/51197180#51197180).
 The interop is carried out through Objective-c, which does not allow this to be done.

 What types cannot be substituted: